 The good news: Tame tegus are unlikely to bite.
 The bad news: Accidents happen.

 - Frequent, fast tongue flicking: Means that the tegu smells something potentially tasty.
 Your hand likely smells like something they want to taste — wash your hands immediately.
+The bite that follows, however, is usually slow and gentle.

 - Arched back, head down, heavy breathing: Aggressive posture that means “don’t mess with me!”
 If you approach a tegu that looks like this, back away slowly.
 Coming closer will likely result in either a hasty retreat (if you’re lucky) or tail whipping and/or biting.